top of page

 our site

-129 items found for ""
+141 results found for ""

-News Features (63)
+News Features (65)

 View All

-Across UKTC (66)
+Across UKTC (76)

 • UKTC | United Kingdom Testing and Certification | Fire Testing

 United Kingdom Testing and Certification - UKTC - offer market leading fire testing and certification services to demonstrate client’s building materials and components comply with all appropriate standards and building codes.
 Accredited by UKAS.
 The benchmark in fire testing and certification.
 We are United Kingdom Testing & Certification, the trusted provider of fire testing and certification services for construction and passive fire product manufacturers across the UK.
 We test, inspect and certify to ensure products are safe, quality and compliant.
 Testing Certification Technical Market leading fire testing and certification services.
 United Kingdom Testing and Certification (UKTC) deliver market leading fire testing and certification services that enable manufacturers of building materials and products to demonstrate compliance with all appropriate international standards, regulatory obligations and customer expectations.
 Testing Services Button Technical Services Button Certification Services Button "The lab install team went above and beyond to get the sample ready for the test (nothing was too much trouble).
 Thanks to Barry & Thomas and all the team for their effort.
 Really is appreciated."
 Integrated Doorset Solutions Ltd Committed to Quality and Competence.
 UKTC is a UKAS accredited testing laboratory No. 21542.
 The laboratory is accredited by UKAS to ISO/IEC 17025:2017 for Resistance to Fire Testing of the non-load bearing elements of construction including; door and shutter assemblies, walls and partitions, linear joint seals, glazing and architectural hardware.
-Learn More Button Testing Reaction to Fire Button Technical Classification Reports Button Certification UKTC ensure™ Button Testing Doorsets & Hardware Button Technical EXAP Reports Button Testing Walls & Partitions
+Learn More Testing Reaction to Fire Button Technical Classification Reports Button Certification UKTC ensure™ Button Testing Doorsets & Hardware Button Technical EXAP Reports Button Testing Walls & Partitions Button

-• DorSuite | UKTC Ensure | United Kingdom Testing and Certification
+• DoorMakers | UKTC Ensure | United Kingdom Testing and Certification

 View All